- Carpet cutter

 While the techniques we show are similar to the ones used for installing new carpeting, we don't recommend installing large tracts of new carpeting.
 Seaming, layout and hauling are best left to the pros.
 And compared with the price of new pad and carpet, pro installation fees are relatively cheap.

-If you only need to remove wrinkles, skip all of the business on tacking and re-laying the carpet just use the techniques shown in Photo 8 and the stretching sequences we show.
+If you only need to remove wrinkles, skip all of the business on tacking and re-laying the carpet just use the techniques shown in Photo 8 and the carpet stretching sequences we show.

 You may be tempted to build a new bookcase or other project on top of your carpet.
 Resist the urge!
 It'll just make your construction work and future carpet replacement harder, not to mention the risk of damaging the carpet while you're working.

-The most important tool to rent is a “power” stretcher (Photo 8).
-It does the lion's share of the stretching.
-If you have tight areas where the power stretcher won't fit (spaces less than 3 ft. from adjoining walls), you'll also need to rent a “knee kicker.”
+The most important tool to rent is a “power” carpet stretcher (Photo 8).
+It does the lion's share of the carpet stretching.
+If you have tight areas where the power carpet stretcher won't fit (spaces less than 3 ft. from adjoining walls), you'll also need to rent a “knee kicker.”
 If a carpet cutter is available, rent it, too (Photo 10).
 It'll cut off carpet edges more cleanly and accurately than a utility knife.
 In addition to these tools, you'll need a pry bar to remove the tack strip (Photo 3), a stapler with 5/16-in. staples to reinstall the pad, and a tin snips or a chisel to cut the new tack strips to length (Photo 4).

 Tip: Before you run to the rental store to pick up your carpet stretching tools, have the tack strips installed and the pad stapled down.
 Chances are you'll only need the tools for a few hours, so you want to be ready to use them right away to save on rental fees.

-Step 1: Pull back the carpet and pad
+Pull back the carpet and pad

+Dig the staples out of the carpet pad with a screwdriver or needle-nose pliers.
+Be patient and get them all.
+Otherwise the pad will rip.
 Lift one corner of the carpet with a pair of pliers and gently tease it free of the tack strip (Photo 1).
 But be careful; it's easy to unravel the fibers.
 Then you'll be able to grab hold of the carpet and pull it away from all the tack strips like a zipper.
 Also be careful not to pull the carpet past doorways where you might break a seam.
 You'll have to hire a pro to come and fix it.

 Before you pull back the pad, pull out all of the staples with a screwdriver and pliers (Photo 2).
 Don't pull the pad through the staples, or it will rip.
 If you have any pesky floor squeaks, this is the perfect time to take care of them.
 Walk around the room with a keen ear and mark the squeaks on the floor.
 Fix them by screwing the subfloor to underlying floor joists with 2-1/2 in. screws.
 Now go ahead and install that new bookcase and we'll show you how to reinstall the carpet.

-Step 2: Remove old tack strips and replace with new ones
+Remove old tack strips and replace with new ones

+Pry out as many 4 ft. sections of tack strip with a pry bar as needed to clear the new built-in.
+Then discard them.
 Tack strips have prestarted setting nails that secure them to the floor and needle-sharp nails driven at slight angles that grip the carpet after it's stretched (Photo 3).
 Wear gloves when handling them or I guarantee you'll have blood on your hands!
 If you have a wooden floor, pull up and discard as many 4 ft. tack strip sections as needed to clear the base of your project.
 It's easiest to pry them up by pounding a pry bar under the setting nails (Photo 3).

 If you have tack strips in a concrete floor, carefully lay out your project's footprint on the floor and chisel through the tack strips just outside the layout marks.
 Then pry out the wood through the concrete nails (they won't pull out) and break off the nails by hitting them sideways with a hammer.
 Breaking off the concrete nails will probably leave craters in the concrete, which makes it hard to drive in new ones.